 Please bring your insurance card(s) with you to each and every visit so that we have accurate information about your coverage.
-This includes Medicare and Medicaid patients.
+This includes Medicare patients.
 If you have questions about our participation in your insurance program or health plan, please call our offices at (214)753-8500.

 Payment for Services

 Many plans require a co-payment and we are required to collect co-payments at the time of your visit.
 You will also be charged for any deductibles or out-of-pocket expenses that must be paid at the time of service.
 You are financially responsible for your portion of the balance after your plan has paid its part of the charges.
 If you do not have medical insurance, you will be expected to pay for your office visit and exam at the time of your visit unless you have made prior arrangements with our billing office.